 Are there any alternatives to rent guarantee insurance?

 Rent guarantee insurance is often overlooked by landlords but as we've demonstrated above is not overly expensive compared with the additional security that a policy provides.
 If you are using a letting agent you may find your agent can provide the cover at a competitive rate or alternatively you can use an independent broker that can compare the best insurance policies for you.
-The best independent broker we could find is Simply Business, a company that provides rental guarantee insurance quotes for comparison sites like comparethemarket and has amassed over 36,000 independent reviews, scoring 4.7 out of 5.0 for service.
+The best independent broker we could find is Simply Business, a company that provides rental guarantee insurance quotes.